 Conservative activist tells 'Hannity' about alleged assault on UC Berkeley campus

+A conservative activist whose brutal pummeling at Cal-Berkeley was caught on cell phone video told Sean Hannity Thursday he has no doubt that it was his political beliefs that prompted the attack.

-Conservative activist Hayden Williams appeared on “Hannity” Thursday night where he addressed the violent attack he experienced Tuesday on the campus of the University of California at Berkeley.
+Hayden Williams said Tuesday's violent attack at the hands of an unidentified suspect on the campus of the University of California at Berkeley started when the assailant ironically accused him of promoting aggression.

-“This person claimed we were promoting violence on campus and proceeded to take his aggression out on us,” Williams told host Sean Hannity about the attack, which was captured on video.
+“This person claimed we were promoting violence on campus and proceeded to take his aggression out on us,” Williams told Hannity.

 Williams sported a black eye while appearing on the show, the result of being violently punched in the face while helping conservative group Turning Point USA recruit members.